datoviz/datoviz/docs/user/abstractions.md

 ## Viewport

-The **Viewport** is a rectangular part of the canvas.
+The **Viewport** is an axis-aligned rectangular part of the canvas.
 It is defined by the _relative_ coordinates of its upper-left corner (two numbers between 0 and 1) and by its _relative_ width and height (also between 0 and 1).
 The viewport position and size are defined proportionally to the canvas size.

 ## Visual